 We hope the following information package will be helpful in understanding effects of the federal rule change about ‘public charge,’ immigration and receiving public benefits.

-On January 27, 2020, the U.S. Supreme Court issued a 5-4 decision allowing the Trump Administration’s public charge rule change, which targets legal immigrant families and individuals, to take effect on February 24, 2020, while a lower court considers the legality of the rule.
+On January 27, 2020, the U.S. Supreme Court issued a 5-4 decision allowing the Trump Administration’s public charge rule change, which targets legal immigrant families and individuals, to take effect on February 24, 2020, while a lower court considered the legality of the rule.
+On August 4, 2020, the Second Circuit Court of Appeals decided that the rule is likely not legal and should be put on hold in Connecticut, Vermont and New York.
+However, the rule remains in place while the Supreme Court considers whether to review the Second Circuit’s decision.

 Connecticut is one of the states continuing to fight this rule change in the courts.
 In the meantime, the following is a summary of information points and links to further resources.